 We have one critical objective in mind.
-To train the unemployed and underemployed individuals across the United States in special skills rendering them eligible to enter the workforce again and cease to be a burden on public funds such as food stamps and unemployment benefits.
+To train the unemployed and underemployed individuals whether as part of substance abuse rehabilitation or the general population across the United States in special skills rendering them eligible to enter the workforce again and cease to be a burden on public funds such as food stamps and unemployment benefits.

 CRITICAL AND IN-TIME SOCIETAL BENEFITS